This baby killer whale is the last one to be born at SeaWorld

 “Takara will let us know when she is ready for us to meet the calf and at that time we should be able to determine the gender,” said Julie Sigman, an assistant curator at SeaWorld San Antonio, in a statement.

 Takara began bonding and caring for her new baby immediately, according to the park.
-She previously gave birth to four other calves — two of them are at SeaWorld San Antonio.
+She previously given birth to four other calves — two of them are at SeaWorld San Antonio.

 Last year, SeaWorld announced it would phase out killer whale shows.
 The park had come under fire for its treatment of killer whales since the 2013 CNN documentary “Blackfish.”
 That film profiled one of its whales, Tilikum, who has been involved in the deaths of three people, including SeaWorld trainer Dawn Brancheau in 2010.